csc301-fall-2020/team-project-15-ontario-parks/deliverable-2/README.md

     ![](./demo/Map.gif)
     * Plays audio of the location by clicking the play button after choosing the marker you want to hear about <br />
     ![](./demo/PlayAudio.gif)
-    * Access accessibility page through a choice in the setting
+    * Access accessibility page through a choice in the setting <br />
     ![](./demo/Accessibility.gif)

  * Backend: